Vincent-the-gamer/pycn/README_en.md

 > Pycn static build is depending on a specific Python version,
 > so you need as same version as where you built your own pycn.
 >
-> e.g. If you build your pycn using Python 3.12.x(Cargo will use your default Python version), you'll need a Python 3.12.x installed environment to run this build.
+> e.g. If you build your pycn using Python 3.12.x(Cargo will use your system default Python version), you'll need a Python 3.12.x installed environment to run this build.

 ```shell
 # pycn